Ryan Smith Photography’s wedding packages, album info and Q&A

 Sometimes Photoshop is thought of as magic and that I can change anything in a picture, but there are limitations.
 I skillfully adjust all your images in Lightroom software, allowing me to correct color and exposure.
 That is all most pictures need before printing.
 If they need specific editing, such as removing people from the background, I must go into Photoshop.
 You can request a small and reasonable number of particular touch-ups at no extra charge if needed.
 I am skilled in Photoshop, but some things may be impossible to correct, such as if hair is covering a large part of your face.

 Why and when do you have to pay the 8% SC State Sales Tax?

 If you live in SC and I’m delivering your pictures to an SC address, I have to collect sales tax on your purchases, just like if you were to buy something in a physical store.
 This tax is required on the total price of the package; SC does not allow a photographer to separate the labor or sitting fee from the final taxable price.
 If you find a photographer that doesn’t charge sales tax on the total package price, they are not following the state tax laws correctly.
 If you live outside of SC and I am shipping your items out of state, I don’t collect this sales tax.

 If you are interested and want to ensure my information is correct, please view this official SC rules pdf here.
 View the examples section of the pdf.

-I keep a general license for Horry County, North Myrtle Beach, and Myrtle Beach.
+I keep a business license for Charleston, Horry County, North Myrtle Beach, and Myrtle Beach.
 I’m also a licensed retail business with SC.
-I even have my business name now as a registered trademark.
+Ryan Smith Photography is also a registered trademark.
 I recommend always making sure your vendors have proper business licenses before booking.
-I don’t update the images below every year.
-I can provide up-to-date copies on request.
+I don’t update the images below annually but can provide up-to-date copies upon request.